takakiwakuda/TSSession/TSSession/docs/Get-TSSession.md

 ## SYNOPSIS

-Gets Remote Desktop Services sessions.
+Gets a list of all sessions on a Remote Desktop Session Host server.

 ## SYNTAX